Injuries of the upper limb

 British Elbow and Shoulder Society (BESS)

-In November 1999 Mr Hatrick was awarded the Walter Mercer Gold Medal and the Arthur Edward Burton Memorial Prize for his performance in the Intercollegiate Specialty Examination in Orthopaedic Surgery.
+He was awarded the Walter Mercer Gold Medal and Arthur Edward Burton Memorial Prize for his performance in the final FRCS (Tr & Orth) exam in 1999.
 The following year he was appointed as the British Orthopaedic Association ‘Young Ambassador’ to the Hong Kong Orthopaedic Association at their annual congress.

 Teaching and Training is a particular interest of his.
 He is a faculty member of the Watanabe Club, which runs regular shoulder arthroscopy courses around the UK introducing surgeons to arthroscopic shoulder surgery and teaching advanced techniques to established surgeons.
-He has lectured at international meetings and lectures regularly at Brighton and Sussex Medical School and on the South East Thames Orthopaedic Rotation.
-He has set up and runs an annual open surgical skills course and, in 2005, he was appointed a Visiting Fellow at the Brighton University Faculty of Health in recognition of his contribution to post-graduate teaching.
+He has lectured at international meetings and lectures regularly at Brighton and Sussex Medical School and on the South East Thames (SET) Orthopaedic Rotation.
+He has set up and run an open surgical skills course for the SET rotation and, in 2005, he was appointed a Visiting Fellow at the Brighton University Faculty of Health in recognition of his contribution to post-graduate teaching.

-Mr Hatrick is married with three children and enjoys playing tennis (unfortunately being beaten by his 14yr old son!), dad's football, skiing (last trip to Kashmir), hiking on the Downs / in the Lakes / Snowdonia, sailing and windsurfing (fair-weather only nowadays!).
+Mr Hatrick is married with three children (two of whom are now doctors) and enjoys playing tennis (unfortunately being beaten by his son!), dad's football, skiing (preferably in unusual places), hiking on the Downs / in the Lakes / Snowdonia, sailing and windsurfing (fair-weather only nowadays!).

 Part-Time Positions in Spire